dhis2/dhis2-docs/src/developer/web-api/data-validation.md

 This triggers a job that runs the check(s) asynchronously.
 Individual check results will be returned to the application cache as soon as the check has completed.

+Alternatively the list of checks can also be given as BODY of the POST request.
+This can be useful if the list becomes to long to be used in the URL.

 To fetch the data integrity summary of the triggered check(s) use:

     GET /api/dataIntegrity/summary?checks=<name1>,<name2>